MarcoTz/Recipes/Recipes/MushroomRisotto.md

 * 120ml white wine (2)
 * 50g Parmesan
 * 2 Tbsp italian herbs
-* salt to taste
+* 1 tsp salt or to taste
-* pepper to taste
+* 1 Tbsp pepper or to taste
-* olive oil for frying
+* 1 lTbsp olive oil for frying

 ## Steps